 All students take weekly private lessons with a major teacher and participate in studio classes.
 Vocal studies students also have a wealth of opportunities to perform with the varied student-led and professional ensembles, choirs, a cappella groups, and other musical troupes that give recitals and concerts during the academic year.

-Opera Theater courses include character development, body technique, directing, stage management, and more.
-Students have opportunities to participate in twice-yearly main-stage operas from the core repertory and Opera Scenes presentations, winter-term productions that feature new works, student-directed productions, and the Oberlin in Italy summer program.
+Opera Theater is a vital program of the vocal studies division.
+Courses include character development, body technique, directing, stage management, and more.
+Students have opportunities to participate in twice-yearly main-stage operas from the core repertory and Opera Scenes presentations, winter-term productions that feature new works, student-directed productions, and a cappella groups, and the Oberlin in Italy summer program.